|American Roulette Bets||Payout||Odds|

 ROULETTE ODDS ON PROPOSITION BETS

-The roulette odds work the same way for every bet at the game.
+The odds of roulette work the same way for every bet at the game.
 Let us just take the even-money bet of red/black.
 The bet is called even money because a win pays one unit for every one-unit wagered.
 But the probability and odds of the bet are not one-to-one.